Either a thesis option or a course option may be selected. The special requirements for these options are as follows:

 - Any course numbered 4001 or greater in the Engineering (with the prefix of BME, CSE, EECE, ESE, or MEMS), Physics or Mathematics department, excluding the exceptions listed below, are approved by the department as electives.

-- Students may take either ESE 4170 or CSE 4107, but they may not use both as electives for the degree.
+- Students may take either ESE 4170 Introduction to Machine Learning and Pattern Classification or CSE 4107 Introduction to Machine Learning, but they may not use both as electives for the degree.

-- For students who have already taken ESE 3180 and ESE 3190, ESE 5010 may not be used as an elective for graduate credit.
+- For students who have already taken ENGR 3180 Engineering Mathematics A, ESE 3180, ENGR 3190 Engineering Mathematics B, ESE 3190, and ESE 5010 Mathematics of Modern Engineering I may not be used as an elective for graduate credit.

-- Undergraduate lab course, research, independent study, senior design or capstone course are not approved as electives.
+- Undergraduate lab courses, research, independent study, senior design, and capstone courses are not approved as electives.
 Requests for an exception to this policy may be submitted to the graduate program coordinator with the approval of the student's academic advisor.